m1n64/yii3-stock-api/README.md

 - **Data Mapper Pattern**: Entities are decoupled from the database schema using CycleORM.
 - **Domain-Driven Design**: Logic is encapsulated within Domain Entities and Services.
 - **Infrastructure Isolation**: External dependencies (Metrics, Logging, Sockets) are abstracted behind interfaces.
+- **Events**: Applied selectively to handle secondary concerns such as cache invalidation.

 > **Note**
 > This architecture emphasizes explicit structure and exploration of Yii3 capabilities.